 What time is the emergence?

 From October through early spring, the bat emergences can be hard to see because it gets dark earlier and there are fewer bats at the bridge.
 (Most of the bats migrate to Mexico in the winter.)
 A few bats do stick around all winter, but their emergences are more erratic and less concentrated than in the summer.
 When the bats are in town, they usually emerge a little after sunset, but keep in mind that they react to many variables, including weather, temperature, and various disturbances.
 Their emergence times vary from day to day.
-Please call Bat Conservation International at 512-327-9721 for the latest flight times.
+For updates and approximate emergence times, go here.

 When are the best viewing months?